sashakid/ios-guide/README.md

 _Invocation Objects_

-An instance of the NSInvocation class encapsulates an Objective-C message.
-An invocation object con-tains a target object, method selector, and method parameters.
+An instance of the `NSInvocation` class encapsulates an Objective-C message.
+An invocation object contains a target object, method selector, and method parameters.
 You can dynamically change the target of the message dispatched by the invocation object as well as its parameters; once the invocation is executed, you can also obtain the return value from the object.
 With a single invocation object, you can repeatedly invoke a message with multiple variations in target and parameters.
-The creation of an NSInvocation object requires an NSMethodSignature object, which is an object that encapsulates type information related to the parameters and return value of a method.
-An NSMethodSignature object, in turn, is created from a method selector.
-The implementation of NSInvocation also makes use of functions of the Objective-C runtime.
+The creation of an `NSInvocation` object requires an `NSMethodSignature` object, which is an object that encapsulates type information related to the parameters and return value of a method.
+An `NSMethodSignature` object, in turn, is created from a method selector.
+The implementation of `NSInvocation` also makes use of functions of the Objective-C runtime.

 _Uses and Limitations_

-NSInvocation objects are part of the programmatic interfaces of distributed objects, undo manage-ment, message forwarding, and timers.
+`NSInvocation` objects are part of the programmatic interfaces of distributed objects, undo management, message forwarding, and timers.
 You can also use invocation objects in similar contexts where you need to decouple an object sending a message from the object that receives the message.
 The distributed objects technology is for interprocess communication.
-See Proxy for more on distrib-uted objects.
+See Proxy for more on distributed objects.

 ## The Target-Action Mechanism

-The target-action mechanism enables a control object—that is, an object such as a button, slider, or text field—to send a message to another object that can interpret the message and handle it as an application-specific instruction.
+The target-action mechanism enables a control object, that is, an object such as a button, slider, or text field, to send a message to another object that can interpret the message and handle it as an application, specific instruction.
 The receiving object, or the target, is usually a custom controller object.
-The message—named an action message—is determined by a selector, a unique runtime identifier of a method.
+The message, named an action message, is determined by a selector, a unique runtime identifier of a method.
-In the AppKit framework, the cell object that a control owns typically encapsulates the target and ac-tion.
+In the AppKit framework, the cell object that a control owns typically encapsulates the target and action.
 When the user clicks or otherwise activates the control, the control extracts the information from its cell and sends the message.
 (A menu item also encapsulates target and action, and sends an action message when the user chooses it.)
 The target-action mechanism can work on the basis of a selector (and not a method signature) because the signature of an action method in AppKit by convention is always the same.
-In UIKit, the target-action mechanism does not rely on cells.
-Instead, a control maps a target and ac-tion to one or more multitouch events that can occur on the control.
+In UIKit, the target, action mechanism does not rely on cells.
+Instead, a control maps a target and action to one or more multitouch events that can occur on the control.

 _Uses and Limitations_

 When creating a Cocoa application, you can set a control’s action and target through the Interface Builder application.
 You thereby let the control initiate custom behavior without writing any code for the control itself.
 The action selector and target connection are archived in a nib file and are restored when the nib is unarchived.
-You can also change the target and action dynamically by sending the control or its cell setTarget: and setAction: messages.
+You can also change the target and action dynamically by sending the control or its cell `setTarget:` and `setAction:` messages.
-A Cocoa application for OS X can use the target-action mechanism to instruct a custom controller ob-ject to transfer data from the user interface to a model object, or to display data in a model object.
+A Cocoa application for OS X can use the target-action mechanism to instruct a custom controller object to transfer data from the user interface to a model object, or to display data in a model object.
 The Cocoa bindings technology obviates the need to use target-action for this purpose.

 ## Composite
 The Composite design pattern composes related objects into tree structures to represent part-whole hierarchies.
 The pattern lets clients treat individual objects and compositions of objects uniformly.